 What Will The Next Plane Be Which Features The New Club World?

 Following the A350 flights, BA will retrofit some of its B777-200s, so these will be the next planes to receive BA’s new Business Class.

 Wherever this A350 flies, this is THE BA plane to try to fly on, and you need to be booking into one of those brand new Club World seats!

 Free VIP Benefits At Luxury Hotels

-Wherever you fly to, if you want to book a luxury hotel, use our luxury travel concierge.
-We offer free upgrades, free breakfasts, free hotel credit, and VIP gifts at luxury hotels like Four Seasons, Aman, Belmond, Ritz Carlton, InterContinental, and more… at no extra cost.
+Wherever you fly, if you want to book a luxury hotel, use our luxury travel concierge.
+We offer free upgrades, free breakfasts, free hotel credit, and VIP gifts at luxury hotels like Four Seasons, Aman, Belmond, Ritz-Carlton, InterContinental, and more… at no extra cost.